Wednesday, 18. November 2020

 Eberhard Jordan was diagnosed with COPD in 2000.
 He has had stage 4 COPD since 2014.
 Since 2017, he has been writing a blog on the topic of Active Living with COPD.
 He also has a second blog with updates on his myCOPD Challenge campaign.
 On this blog he works to increase public awareness of the serious lung disease COPD.
 In 2020 Jordan also collated his experience of life with COPD in a book “Hoch hinaus mit COPD” (Aim high with COPD).
 It is available in local bookshops and online by mail order.

-Note on the graphical material: Photos kindly provided by Eberhard Jordan.
+Notes: Photos kindly provided by Eberhard Jordan.
 Photographer: Christoph Hopf

 An article written by the PARI BLOG editorial team.